ec-europa/platform-dev/UPGRADING.md

 After upgrading, the feature "nexteuropa_feature_set" will be enabled.

-A new set of permission is defined there for CEM user role, that is in charge of enabling the DGT Connector feature.
+A new set of permissions is defined there for CEM user role, who is in charge of enabling the DGT Connector feature.

-You cannot disable "nexteuropa_feature_set", an additional QA check will be added to block code that tries to disable it.
+You cannot disable the "nexteuropa_feature_set", an additional QA check will be added to block any code that tries to disable it.

 ### New DGT Connector feature